RitaCr23/password-generator/README.md

 - Added two variables to select the items on the HTML file where I want to display the generated passwords
 - Added the function getPasswords() that will be called when clicking the button `Generate Passwords`
 - Created for loop indicating I want to loop 15 times over the characters array in a random order and display them on the page

+## 🧠 Improvement ideas
+- I'd like to come back to this project and add a feature to copy the password with a click